innawendell/player/README.md

 Three arguments are required to run this script:
 1. `input_path` The path where the txt files are stored.
 2. `ouput_path` The path where the json files should be saved.
-3. `metadata_path` The path to the metadata tab-delimited tsv file.
+3. `metadata_path` The path to the metadata tab-delimited file.

 Example of a metadata file: https://github.com/innawendell/European_Comedy/blob/master/Russian_Comedies/Russian_Comedies.tsv